WELCOME TO MARK VALLEN'S "ART FOR A CHANGE" WEBSITE

 YO!
 What Happened To Peace?

-International Traveling Exhibit, multiple venues, 2004 to present.
+International Traveling Exhibit, multiple venues, 2004.

-An ongoing traveling exhibit of anti-war prints curated by artist, John Carr.
+An ongoing traveling exhibit of antiwar prints curated by artist, John Carr.
 The show has been displayed at multiple venues in L.A., Boston, New York, and Chicago, as well as openings in Tokyo, Japan, Milan, Italy, and several Scandinavian cities.
 Some of the artists in the exhibit included Eric Drooker, Poli Marichal, Seth Tobocman, and Winston Smith.
 My works were also published in the accompanying exhibition catalogue, "YO!
 What Happened To Peace?"

 Mark Vallen: More Than A Witness